-- Implement a public outreach campaign to increase public awareness - Enhance incentives for water saving devices and programs - Targeted outreach to high use non-residential customers - Potential further reductions to outdoor water budgets to a level that sustains only drought-tolerant landscaping - (4) Level Four (Severe Shortage): 31%- 40% shortage.
-Measures selected would be designed to incorporate the objectives listed under Level Three, and achieve the following further reduction in use: - Further reduce or eliminate discretionary uses - Implement direct install programs to retrofit inefficient devices and landscape equipment - Reductions to water budgets for commercial, industrial and public authority customers, while minimizing economic impacts - Elimination of specific municipal uses such as non-required hydrant flushing, street cleaning and water-based recreation - (5) Level Five (Crisis Shortage): 41% 50% shortage.
-Measures selected would be designed to incorporate the objectives listed under Level Four, and achieve the following further reduction in use: - Implement pay to save incentive programs for industrial customers - Potential adjustments to residential and landscape water budgets to the elimination of all non-recycled water outdoor uses - Cease all non-recycled water outdoor water uses for landscape and agriculture, subject to reserved rights relating to local wells - (6) Level Six (Crisis Shortage): More than 50% shortage.
-Measures selected would be designed to incorporate the objectives listed under Level Five, and achieve the following further reduction in use: - Potential adjustments to water budgets to target all uses not required for health and safety - Use of flow restrictors on severely over-budget accounts that are non-responsive to outreach - Possible discontinuation of non-health and safety services in order to achieve the necessary demand reductions - Other mandatory restrictions and enforcement, as necessary - 15.5.3 Generally, in all Levels, it is anticipated that the District will use voluntary customer response measures and demand management measures implemented under Section 12 through the adjustments in the budget-based pricing structure.
+- 2. Reduce commercial, industrial and institutional use by a percentage to be specified in the shortage declaration - 3.
+Eliminate specified municipal uses such as street cleaning, hydrant-flushing and water-based recreation - Implement a public outreach campaign to increase public awareness - Enhance incentives for water saving devices and programs - Targeted outreach to high use non-residential customers - Potential further reductions to outdoor water budgets to a level that sustains only drought-tolerant landscaping

+(4) Level Four (CrisisSevere Shortage): More than31%- 40% shortage.
+Measures selected would be designed to incorporate the objectives listed under Level Three, and achieve the following further reduction in use:

+- +• Further reduce or eliminate discretionary uses - Implement direct install programs to retrofit inefficient devices and landscape equipment - Reductions to water budgets for commercial, industrial and public authority customers, while minimizing economic impacts - Elimination of specific municipal uses such as non-required hydrant flushing, street cleaning and water-based recreation

+(5) Level Five (Crisis Shortage): 41%- 50% shortage.
+Measures selected would be designed to incorporate the objectives listed under Level Four, and achieve the following further reduction in use:

+- Implement pay to save incentive programs for industrial customers - Potential adjustments to residential and landscape water budgets to the elimination of all non-recycled water outdoor uses - Le Cease all non-recycled water outdoor water uses for landscape and agriculture, subject to reserved rights relating to local wells

+(6) Level Six (Crisis Shortage): More than 50% shortage.
+Measures selected would be designed to incorporate the objectives listed under Level Five, and achieve the following further reduction in use:

+- Potential adjustments to water budgets to target all uses not required for health and safety - Use of flow restrictors on severely over-budget accounts that are nonresponsive to outreach - Possible discontinuation of non-health and safety services in order to achieve the necessary demand reductions - Other mandatory restrictions and enforcement, as necessary - 15.5.3 Generally, in all Levels, it is anticipated that the District will use voluntary customer response measures and demand management measures implemented under Section 12 through the adjustments in the allocation budget-based pricing structure.
 Any adjustments to the pricing structure would require conformance to the requirements of Proposition 218.
-Response measures during Levels Five and Six are anticipated to also include restrictions or prohibitions, but this will be determined by the District in its discretion at time of implementation.
+Response measures during Levels ThreeFive and FourSix are anticipated to also include restrictions or prohibitions, but this will be determined by the District in its discretion at time of implementation.
 To achieve the reductions indicated above under the various levels, the conservation measures that may be implemented by the shortage declaration are listed below, shown with the levels in which they are anticipated to be used.
 Reference is made to the Water Shortage Contingency Plan for a more detailed discussion of response measures and the manner in which they may be used in the various shortage levels.
 At the time of declaring a level of shortage conditions, the Board in its discretion will determine the particular response measures that will be implemented.
-The list below is intended to be illustrative and not exclusive, and does not preclude the implementation of measures in a different level from the level(s) shown or the implementation of other measures in lieu of or in addition to those described below or in the Water Shortage Contingency Plan:

-- Enhanced public awareness campaign (all Levels) - Intensified use of surveys/assistance for customers in highest budget tiers (all Levels) - Reduction of basic water budgets (all Levels) - Adjustment of pricing tier thresholds, shifting usage into higher tiers (Levels Two, Three, Four, Five and Six) - Restriction of uses (Level Four) - Prohibition of uses (Levels Four, Five and Six)
+The list below is intended to be illustrative and not exclusive, and does not preclude the implementation of measures in a different level from the level(s) shown or the implementation of other measures in lieu of or in addition to those described below or in the Water Shortage Contingency Plan: - He Enhanced public awareness campaign (all Levels) - 2.• Intensified use of surveys/assistance for customers in highest allocationbudget tiers (all Levels) - 3.• Reduction of basic water allocations budgets (all Levels) - 4.
+Adjustment of pricing tier thresholds, shifting usage into higher tiers (Levels Two, Three, Four, Five and FourSix)